DPOK: Reinforcement Learning for Fine-tuning Text-to-Image Diffusion Models: Fine-tuning of Diffusion Models

 \section{Fine-tuning of Diffusion Models}

-In this section, we detail our approach for online RL fine-tuning of diffusion models.
-We treat diffusion as an MDP, which allows us to optimize rewards using the RL policy gradient algorithm.
-Our approach also incorporates a KL term to ensure that the updated model is not too far from the original model.
-For comparison, we also present a modified supervised fine-tuning method with KL regularization, and discuss the difference between these two approaches.
+In this section, we describe our approach for online RL fine-tuning of diffusion models.
+We first propose a Markov decision process (MDP) formulation for the denoising phase.
+We then use this MDP and present a policy gradient RL algorithm to update the original diffusion model.
+The RL algorithm optimizes an objective consisting of the reward and a KL term that ensures the updated model is not too far from the original one.
+We also present a modified supervised fine-tuning method with KL regularization and compares it with the RL approach.